-When my hubby and I typically do lamb in our household, he grills them to perfection on “The Big Green Egg” and I make a yummy yogurt-mint sauce to serve with it.
-(It is THIS RECIPE if you are interested).
+When my hubby and I typically do lamb in our household, he grills it to perfection on “The Big Green Egg” and I make a yummy yogurt-mint sauce to serve with it.
 That is our favorite way to enjoy lamb; however, I wanted to try roasting a lamb this time because we didn’t feel like firing up the grill plus, some of you don’t have the grillmaster of a husband like I do to grill the lamb for you!
-No worries if that is the case because here we have one that you can make in the comfort of your own kitchen.
+No worries if that is the case because here we have a Rosemary Roasted Rack of Lamb that you can make in the comfort of your own kitchen.
 The prep is pretty simple and at the end of the day, all you gotta do is pop it into the oven!
 So delicious, so elegant, so easy!
 Perfecto!

 - 2 Racks of Lamb, Frenched